8 mins read

 "I am aware of how much you wish to be a grandparent, but I'd much rather not talk about that now."

-There's nothing wrong with shutting the conversation down and letting them know you are not interested in discussing your fertility.
-If you feel pressured to continue the discussion, try changing the topic or moving to a private location, where you can be more comfortable asserting your boundary.
+If you feel pressured to continue fertility treatment discussions, try changing the topic or moving to a private location where you can be more comfortable asserting your boundaries.

 Handling Pregnancy Announcements

-There's a chance that the cousin mentioned above who gets pregnant just thinking about getting pregnant will announce, well, that they're pregnant this holiday season.
+There's a chance that the cousin mentioned above who gets pregnant just thinking about getting pregnant will announce that she is on the list of pregnant women this holiday season.

-The surprise news may leave you feeling like a deer in the headlights, and the pressure to react positively can be overwhelming when all you want to do is cry.
+These pregnancy announcements may leave you feeling like a deer in the headlights, and the pressure to react positively can be overwhelming when you only want to cry.

-It may help to mentally and emotionally prepare by planning what you would say if an event like this happens, even if you don't expect anyone in your family to announce they're expecting.
+It may help to mentally and emotionally prepare by planning what you would say if a family event like this happens, even if you don't expect anyone in your family to announce they're expecting.

 Just how can you prepare?